Ulcer Index

 that addresses the real concerns of investors, unlike the widely used standard

 deviation of return (SD).
-It is a measure of the depth and duration of
+UI is a measure of the depth and duration of

 drawdowns in prices from earlier highs.